dyrehaugen/jdt/pages/cnc/env/env_intro.md

 folder: env
 ---

+Farmers and governments have been comprehensively conned by the global pesticide industry.
+It has ensured its products should not be properly regulated or even, in real-world conditions, properly assessed.
+A massive media onslaught by this industry has bamboozled us all about its utility and its impacts on the health of both human beings and the natural world.
+The profits of these companies depend on ecocide.

 What we need to do:

 1 We need a global treaty to regulate pesticides, and put the manufacturers back in their box.